-The management interface is the first interface in the machine, eth0, which is dedicated for use by Appliance Manager.
+The management interface is the first interface in the machine (eth0), which is dedicated for use by Appliance Manager.
 On a NAS system, the remainder of the interfaces in the system are used for fileserving.
 On a SAN system, the remainder of the interfaces are preconfigured for the CXFS private network and connection to the Fibre Channel switch.

 Caution: Changing the network interface configuration for a SAN system can leave the CXFS cluster inoperative.
-If you are required to change the configuration, you must do so carefully by using the cxfs\admin command, or the CXFS GUI.
-For more information, see Appendix B, "How SGI InfiniteStorage Appliance Manager Configures the CXFS Cluster" on page 101.
+If you are required to change the configuration, you must do so carefully by using the cxfs_admin command or the CXFS GUI.
+For more information, see Appendix B, "How SGI InfiniteStorage Appliance Manager Configures the CXFS Cluster" on page 115 and CXFS Administration Guide for SGI InfiniteStorage.

-You can configure these ports as individual, standalone ports or you can group these ports together into an aggregated (bonded) network interface.
+You can configure these ports as individual standalone ports or you can group these ports together into an aggregated (bonded) network interface.